At the Edge Integration

 Completed Phase 1b: 27 May 2021 Q&A Telecon: Interested offerors may participate in a virtual Q&A session to better understand the intent of the At the Edge Integration Virtual Tech Sprint by USSOCOM.
 The telecon will take place on 27 May from 2:00 PM – 3:00 PM ET.
 Click Here to RSVP and Submit Questions (NLT 26 May)

-Phase 2 – 10 June 2021 to 21 June 2021 Downselects: USSOCOM will downselect those respondents/submissions they feel have the highest potential to satisfy their technology needs.
-Companies with favorably evaluated submissions will receive an invitation to the Virtual Tech Sprint (Phase 4) o/a 22 June.
+Completed Phase 2 – 10 June 2021 to 29 June 2021 Downselects: USSOCOM will downselect those respondents/submissions they feel have the highest potential to satisfy their technology needs.
+Companies with favorably evaluated submissions will receive an invitation to the Virtual Tech Sprint (Phase 4) o/a 30 June.

-Phase 3 – 30 June 2021 Kick-Off: Selected participants will engage in a kick-off meeting to discuss the 05 July to 06 August Tech Sprint.
+Completed Phase 3 – 08 July 2021 One-On -Ones: Selected participants will engage in one-on-one calls with the Government Stakeholders to discuss participation in the 12 July to 13 October Tech Sprint.
 During this meeting, the various participants will discuss the most optimal ways to integrate/combine their technologies (as required).
 Based on the outcomes of this exchange, the participants may enter into B2B agreements (as required) with SOFWERX to mature and/or integrate their technologies to potentially satisfy USSOCOM needs.
 Agreements will be made according to the amount of work required and/or the associated business models of the various participants.

-Phase 5 – 06 October 2021 to 07 October 2021 Deliverables/Demos: Respective capabilities will be demonstrated to Government Stakeholders for assessment and evaluation.
+Phase 5 – November 2021 Deliverables/Demos: Respective capabilities will be demonstrated to Government Stakeholders for assessment and evaluation.
 TBD whether virtual or in-person.

 Submissions closed 09 June 11:59 PM ET.